Wellness

 This is a minimalist Pink Himalayan salt blend with real salt, real organic fruit, and real cane sugar.
 It contains no artificial flavors, or synthetics, and is perfect for crisp, natural hydration.
 Warrior Salt’s emphasis is on energy lifts without the aftertaste.
 These salts are ideal for people embracing wellness and intense workout routines.
 It mixes in clear, in either hot or cold water.
 A portion of their sales is given back to help supply water to people in need.

-Electrolytes promote cellular hydration by optimizing our cellular fluid balance beyond surface level hydration.
+Real salt electrolytes promote cellular hydration by optimizing our cellular fluid balance beyond surface level hydration.
 When we’re hydrated it creates the perfect environment for our nutrients to absorb properly and toxins to move out.
-Mineral cofactors and hydration activate our natural energy pathways, at the mitochondrial level, so we can experience more energy.
-Optimal brain hydration lifts fog and sharpens focus.
+Mineral cofactors and hydration activate our natural energy pathways, at the mitochondrial level, so we can experience more energy and optimal brain hydration, which lifts fog and sharpens focus.
 Staying hydrated is good for your skin and hair.
 The minerals in certain electrolytes support collagen synthesis, skin turnover, and activate certain enzymes critical for our skin barrier function and skin regeneration.

 Testimonials